opendxl/opendxl-client-javascript/docs/basic-service-example.md

       if (error instanceof dxl.MessageError) {
         console.log('Request error code: ' + error.code)
       }
-    // No error occurred, so extract information from the response } else {
+    // No error occurred, so extract information from the response.
+The
+    // toString() call converts the payload from a binary Buffer into a
+    // string, decoded using UTF-8 character encoding.
+    } else {
       console.log('Client received response payload: ' +
-        response.payload)
+        response.payload.toString())
     }
   })
 ```